 Every New Year’s Eve half the German population howls in laughter as the well-known sketch ‘Dinner for One’ is broadcast for the millionth time.
 In the sketch, Miss Sophie celebrates her 90th birthday at a table laid for five people, but only she attends.
-She has outlived her four best friends but nevertheless toasts each of her absent friends at each course.
+She has outlived her four best friends but nevertheless toasts each of them individually before each course.
 Meanwhile, her butler James, already half-cut at the beginning, plays the part of each deceased guest and drinks the wine on their behalf.
 He gets progressively drunker and hilarity ensues.
-Beneath the silliness, as with all effective comedy, there’s an undercurrent of pathos: seeing Miss Sophie dine alone with her imaginary departed friends evokes a degree of sympathy.
+As with all effective comedy, there’s an undercurrent of pathos beneath the silliness: seeing Miss Sophie dine alone with her imaginary departed friends evokes a degree of sympathy.
 Equally, she seems to be enjoying herself and what’s wrong with that?

 It took a bit of getting used to, I’ll be honest, but I soon came to realise I wasn’t alone in dining alone.
-According to research in the US a couple of years ago, 46% of dining experiences are done alone (though presumably this statistic includes dining at home).
+According to recent research in the US, 46% of dining experiences are done alone (though presumably this statistic includes dining at home).
 Just from personal observation, I’m seeing more and more people dining out by themselves, and rightly so.

 Life’s too short not to treat yourself